skids/perl6sum/README.md

         say mysha.new.finalize($buffer).fmt("%2.2x",":"); # colon octets
         say mysha.new.finalize($buffer).base(16); # uppercase hex
         say mysha.new.finalize($buffer).base(2);  # binary text

+    Base32 and Base64 is not yet implemented pending a review of which variations of these encodings are used in modern applications.

 5. There is no ->reset method, and .new does not re-use the Perl 6 object when called on an instance, it just